Invertex/GODOT_Vertex-Color-Import-Swapper/README.md

 # Vertex Color Import Swapper - addon for Godot 4

-Allows importing to automatically move vertex color data from a different file attribute into the primary vertex color attribute.
+Allows importing to automatically move data from a different mesh Attribute into the primary Vertex Color attribute.

 >Currently only handles GLTF files
 >